Proficiency Constrained Multi-Agent Reinforcement Learning for Environment-Adaptive Multi UAV-UGV Teaming: Evaluation

 \subsection{Experiment Environment Settings}

-We used three different kinds of vehicles in our simulation.
-Firefly Fig. \ref{fig:robots}(c) has redundant 6-rotor propulsion system which is very robust and guarantees a stable flight.
-Due to its stability, it often carries a 3D camera to do 3D Indoor Mapping and Simultaneous localization and mapping (SLAM).
-Its flight time is 12-14 min \cite{c3}.
-In our simulation, Firefly has a wide range of perception but moves slower than Iris.
-Iris Fig. \ref{fig:robots}(d) is a quad-copter.
-It is not as stable as Firefly but it can fly faster and has longer flight time (16-22 min).
-It was often used to track moving targets \cite{c4}.
-In our simulation, Iris moves fast but has a relative small range of perception.
-Husky Fig. \ref{fig:robots}(a,b) is a medium size robotic development platform.
-Its max speed is 1.0 m/s and run time is 3 hours.
+This paper used three different kinds of vehicles in the experiment. \textit{Firefly} has a redundant 6-rotor propulsion system that is very robust and guarantees a stable flight, as shown in Figure \ref{fig:firefly}, \cite{c3}.
+In our experiment, \textit{Firefly} has a wide range of perception but moves slower than \textit{Iris}. \textit{Iris} is a quad-copter, shown in Figure \ref{fig:iris}.
+It is not as stable as \textit{Firefly}, but it can fly faster \cite{c4}. \textit{Iris} moves fast but has a relatively small range of perception. \textit{Husky} is a ground robotic platform, shown in Figure \ref{fig:huskys}.
+Its max speed is 1.0 m/s.